Satisfactory Academic Progress (SAP)

 Students who do not correct the situation which caused them to be placed on Financial Aid Warning and do not make SAP in a subsequent semester will be placed on Financial Aid Termination Status and will not be eligible for any financial aid (including the Federal Direct Loan Program)

 Exception: Student may be eligible for the California College Promise Grant (CCPG) – formerly known as the Board of Governors Fee Waiver (BOG).

-A letter advising the student on the change in status and what may be done in terms of filing an appeal will be sent to the student at the address on file with Woodland Community College Admissions and Records (Registration) Office.
+An email advising the student of the status change and what may be done to appeal will be sent to the student’s college-assigned email address, on file with Woodland Community College Admissions and Records (Registration) Office.
 See below for Appeals information.

 Ineligible for Aid